-Have you ever had a jaw ache in the morning?
-Have you ever noticed that your teeth are becoming worn down?
+Ever wake up in the morning with a sore jaw?
+Have you ever noticed how worn down your teeth are getting?
 You may have bruxism.
 Grinding, gnashing, or clenching your teeth is known as bruxism.

 You may subconsciously clench or grind your teeth while sleeping if you have bruxism.
 Several things can induce bruxism.
-It can run in families, but it can also strike those with no family history of teeth grinding.
+Although it may run in families, it can also affect people who have never had a history of teeth grinding.
 Bruxism can result from stress, anxiety, improper dental alignment, and some sleep disorders, including sleep apnea.

-Grinding your teeth at night can lead to a variety of problems.
-Some are less severe than others, but they can lead to long-term dental issues.
+Teeth grinding at night can lead to a variety of issues.
+Few are less severe than others, but they can cause long-term dental problems.

-- Pain in the temporomandibular joints, which connect the jaw to the skull
+Temporomandibular (TMJ) pain, which affects the joints that connect the jaw to the skull

-- You can’t fully open or close your mouth
+You can’t fully open or shut your mouth

-Most cases of bruxism can be readily addressed by sleeping with a night guard on your teeth.
-Dental guards, mouth guards, nocturnal bite plates, and bite splints are all terms for night protectors for teeth.
-They function by forming a barrier between your teeth.
+The best treatment for bruxism can be readily addressed by sleeping with a night guard on your teeth.
+Mouth guards, nocturnal bite plates, dental guards, and bite splints are all terms for nighttime tooth protectors.
+They function by putting up a wall between your teeth.

 The night guard for teeth helps relieve tension and cushion the muscles in your jaw when you clench your jaw.
-This cushioning relieves facial and jaw pain and protects your teeth’s enamel.
+This cushioning relieves facial and jaw pain while also protecting the enamel of your teeth.
 They resemble snoring cures in appearance.
 Nightguards are simply used to reduce the damage caused by teeth grinding and the pain associated with the disorder.

-No one is exempted when it comes to teeth grinding.
+No one is exempt when it comes to teeth grinding.
 People of all ages may experience teeth grinding regardless of their oral health issues.

 To avoid long-term consequences, it’s critical to protect your teeth from grinding and clenching.
-If left untreated, bruxism can lead to joint pain, fractured teeth, and tooth loss.
+If it is not treated properly, bruxism can lead to joint pain, fractured teeth, and tooth loss.

-Getting a night guard might seem expensive, but it’s much cheaper than hours of painful dental work.
-We also encourage you to bring your night guard to your dental hygiene visits so we can inspect and clean it.
-We have seen many of these guards last over ten years with proper care and maintenance.
+Even though purchasing a night guard may seem pricey, doing hours of uncomfortable dental work would be much more costly.
+We also urge you to bring your night guard to your dental hygiene appointments so that we can inspect and clean it.
+With the right care and maintenance, many of these guards have lasted longer than ten years.